 CATGENIE.
 With more than one cat you will need to set the cleaning cycle with 10 minutes delay so each cat can go to do its business in a clean litter box or 30 minutes delay if they can use it dirty.
 With the 10 minutes delay you will have the machine cleaning more often and with the 30 minutes delay you will have the clumps sitting in there for 30 minutes.

 It seems like the CatGenie sometimes gets clogs (after 4 months or so) with the cat’s hair or other particles that go through the system.
 However, this does not happen always and it depends on how often people clean the unit.
 If you have more than one cat using the CatGenie and you don’t clean the unit very often, you will probably experience clogs.
 I must mention that there have been cat owners whom haven’t experienced this at all.

 SCOOPFREE ULTRA.
 If you have more than one cat you will have to spend more money on pre-filled trays.
 According to customers experiences with one cat you have to change the tray every 7 to 20 days, depending on how much your cat urinates and defecates.
 If your cat urinates 3 or 4 times a day, most likely you will need to change the tray every week.
 Actually, the manufacturer recommends using this system only on cats that are healthy and that means they don’t have whether urinating problems, diabetes or creamy feces.

-THE WINNER FOR UP TO 3 CATS
+BEST MULTI-CAT SELF CLEANING LITTER BOX FOR USE UP TO 3 CATS

 2) YOUR CAT’S AGE AND PERSONALITY